Bran Mak Morn: Howard's history of the Picts

 At the age of 13, Howard, being of Scottish-Irish descent, began his studies of Scottish history and became fascinated with what he calls "the small dark Mediterranean aborigines of Britain".
-This "Mediterranean aborigines" reference described Howard's readings on the now-discredited Turanid race theory of the 1800s and early 1900s proposing a common Mediterranean origin for varied European peoples of the Neolithic era.
+This "Mediterranean aborigines" reference described Howard's readings on the now-discredited Turanid race theory of the 19th century and the early 20th century, proposing a common Mediterranean origin for varied European peoples of the Neolithic era.
 As these Picts were portrayed as inferior to later tribes, Howard imagined them as a link between modern and ancient times.

 His Picts originated on a group of islands in the Western Ocean at the time Valusia, the kingdom of the Atlantean Kull, existed.
 The Picts and the barbaric Atlanteans had some kind of ancient blood feud.
 King Kull, however, formed a strong political link between the Pictish Isles and his kingdom of Valusia.
 When Atlantis, Lemuria, and Valusia sank into the sea thousands of years after Kull's time, the Picts survived and were flung into a period of cultural decline.
 They forgot the art of metalworking and returned to their technique of flintknapping.

 Howard marks Bran as the "chief of the Cruithni Picts" suggesting that he followed the belief that the Picts once colonized Northern Ireland as well as Scotland (cf Cruthin).

 They migrated north until they reached Caledon, the northern lands of the later British Isles.
 They drove the extant tribes northward until the Aryans, Celts, and Germans invaded.

 The Picts were pushed to the North, where they mingled with the tribes they had defeated earlier.
 Forgetting most of their technological skills, they became brutish and skilled in warcraft.

 Although Bran Mak Morn has dark eyes, he does not resemble the Caledonian Picts as Howard depicts them.
 He refers to himself as a Mediterranean, possibly meaning that he associates himself with the more ancient Picts.